GO-GLOBAL: AN INTERNATIONAL SPECIALIZATION

 Academic Recognition:

 Upon the student’s return, academic recognition for completed courses during the mobility period will be assigned at COLMAN based on equivalence of the ETCS system.
-The transfer of credit should be known and anticipated by both the student and the administrative staff in light of the communication about courses conducted before departure (noted in step 4).
+The transfer of credit should be known and anticipated by both the student and the administrative staff in light of the communication about courses conducted before departure.

 Follow up Questionnaire/meeting:

 Students who participate in the exchange program are asked to complete an assessment questionnaire upon their return.
-Students may also be asked to participate in a follow-up meeting with the Exchange Coordinator at the Office of International Academic Affairs.
+Students may also be asked to participate in a follow-up meeting with the Exchange Coordinator at the International Office.
 This feedback is critical both to improving the process and gaining insights that can assist future students during their stay at that particular partner institution.

 SCHOLARSHIPS & FINANCIAL AID